ghostmaruko/chat-app/README.md

 ## Chat App (React Native + Expo + Firebase)

-A real-time mobile chat application built with React Native and Expo, as part of the CareerFoundry Full-Stack Web Development Program — Achievement 5: Building Native Applications with JavaScript.
+A real-time mobile chat application built with React Native and Expo, developed as part of the CareerFoundry Full-Stack Web Development Program — Achievement 5: Building Native Applications with JavaScript.

 The app enables users to chat in real time, share images, take photos, send their geolocation, and store messages securely in Google Firebase.